apache/artemis-examples/examples/perf/jmeter/readme.md

-#Running the ActiveMQ Artemis JMeter Performance Testing Examples
+#Running the Apache Artemis JMeter Performance Testing Examples

 ##Create and run a sample broker for performance testing: